+3.6.
 Quality assessment

-To improve the quality of the study, two researchers performed the search process.
+To improve the quality of the study, the search process was performed by two researchers.
 They agreed on the inclusion and exclusion criteria and resolved their disagreement through discussion sessions.
-To decrease the risk of bias, they applied Cochrane recommendations (16).
+In order to decrease the risk of bias, they applied Cochrane recommendations (16).

-5. Results
+4. Results

-The search process identified 1282 articles, of which 960 papers were removed after the initial evaluation due to duplications and relatedness.
+The search process leads to the identification of 1282 articles, from which 960 papers were removed after the initial evaluation due to duplications and relatedness.
 Accordingly, 322 papers were selected to further the evaluation; however, 299 eligible articles were screened based on the inclusion and exclusion criteria.
-After a detailed assessment of the full texts of the articles, 22 were selected for the final analysis (Figure 1).
+After a detailed evaluation of the full texts of the articles, 22 articles were selected for the final analysis (Figure 1).

-The excluded articles were selected in the following process: studies focused on the other presurgical infant orthopedics (n=53), studies addressing the NAM therapy of patients with bilateral cleft (n=10), studies focused on the animals (n=1), papers providing techniques other than NAM (n=30), non-comparative articles (n=27), experimental studies (n=2), descriptive and cross-sectional studies (n=10), inaccessibility of the full-text version (n=4), and insufficient data (n=5).
-Moreover, retrospective studies (n=42), editorial letters (n=11), survey of previous experiences (n=3), books (n=2), case reports (n=30), case series (n=19), qualitative and narrative articles (n=26), systematic reviews (n=14), and papers published in non-English languages (n=10) were excluded too.

-This study involved the assessment of the manuscripts adopting randomized control trials or prospective comparative studies.
-These studies were performed in 11 different countries: 5 in North America, 3 in South America, and 5 in the Far East.
-Furthermore, 7, 2, and 1 studies were performed in India, Germany, and Taiwan, respectively.
-Also, one study was conducted in Iran.
-Approximately, these studies were performed on 1099 subjects (Table 1).
-Table 2 presents the risk of bias assessment for the included trials.
+The excluded articles were selected in the following process: studies focused on the other presurgical infant orthopedics (n=53), studies addressing the NAM therapy of bilateral cleft patients (n=10), studies focused on the animal (n=1), papers providing techniques other than NAM (n=30), non-comparative articles (n=27), experimental studies (n=2), descriptive and cross sectional studies (n=10), inaccessibility of the full-text version (n=4), and insufficient data (n=5).
+Moreover, retrospective studies (n=42), editorial letters (n=11), survey of previous experiences (n=3), books (n=2), case reports (n=30), case series (n=19), qualitative and narrative articles (n=26), systematic reviews (n=14), and papers published in non-English languages (n=10).
+In this study involved the assessment of the manuscripts adopting randomized control trials or comparative prospective studies.
+These studies were performed in 11 different countries.
+Five were in North America, three in South America, and five in the Far East.
+Furthermore, seven, two, and one were performed in India, Germany, and Taiwan, respectively.
+Moreover, one study was conducted in Iran.
+Approximately, these studies were performed on 1099 subject (see Table 1).
+Table 2 illustrates the risk of bias assessment for the included trials.